rrosado-1/godot-mcp/README.md

   - Load sprites and textures into Sprite2D nodes
   - Export 3D scenes as MeshLibrary resources for GridMap
   - Save scenes with options for creating variants
+- **UID Management** (for Godot 4.4+):
+  - Check UID status of scripts and shaders
+  - Update UID references by resaving resources
+  - Get detailed information about UID compatibility

 ## Requirements